State spaces of multifactor approximations of nonnegative Volterra processes: Introduction

-\paragraph{Acknowledgments} EAJ is grateful for the financial support from the Chaires FiME-FDD, Financial Risks, Deep Finance \& Statistics and Machine Learning and systematic methods in finance at Ecole Polytechnique.
+\paragraph{Acknowledgments} EAJ is grateful for the financial support from the Chaires FiME-FDD and Financial Risks at Ecole Polytechnique.
 CB and SB gratefully acknowledge the support by the IRTG 2544 ``Stochastic Analysis in Interaction''.
 CB also acknowledges support from DFG CRC/TRR 388 ``Rough Analysis, Stochastic Dynamics and Related Fields'', Project B02.